dapr/docs/daprdocs/content/en/getting-started/tutorials/configure-state-pubsub.md

 ```

 For Dapr's Pub/sub functionality, you'll need at least Redis version 5.
 For state store, you can use a lower version.
-Notice that by adding `--set architecture=standalone` create a single replica redis setup which can save memory and resources if you are in working in a local environment.
+Notice that adding `--set architecture=standalone` creates a single replica Redis setup, which can save memory and resources if you are working in a local environment.

 Run `kubectl get pods` to see the Redis containers now running in your cluster: